GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

             cscc_source_id = var.cscc_source_id
         }

-1. Run terraform apply again
+1. Run `terraform apply` again:

         terraform apply

+#### Validate the configuration

-To validate that the configuration was properly applied
+To validate that the configuration was properly applied, do the following:

 1. List the buckets: